rxrc/vimrc/README.md

 ## License

-This Vim configuration is licensed under the MIT license.
+This Neovim configuration is licensed under the MIT license.

 ## Warranty